tahashieenavaz/homa/README.md

     pass
 ```

+The helper reads and caches the JSON content, providing dictionary‑like access without requiring boilerplate file‑loading logic.

+---

 # Vision

 ## Resnet

-This is the standard ResNet50 module.
+`homa.vision.Resnet` implements a standard **ResNet‑50** architecture, commonly used in image classification tasks.
+This class bundles the model, optimizer, and training loop helpers for fast prototyping.

-You can train the model with a `DataLoader` object.
+You can train the model directly using a PyTorch `DataLoader`:

 ```py
 from homa.vision import Resnet